amubaraksyed/NBAChampion/README.md

 ## Introduction

-This repository contains the code and data used for our project on predicting the 2024 NBA Champion using machine learning techniques.
-Our project employs a deep neural network (DNN) model to forecast the NBA Championship outcomes based on historical team statistics, performance metrics, and advanced analytics.
+Welcome to our project repository for predicting the 2024 NBA Champion using advanced machine learning techniques.
+This project leverages a deep neural network (DNN) model to forecast the outcomes of the NBA Championship based on a comprehensive set of historical team statistics, performance metrics, and advanced analytics.

 ## Repository Structure

-- **Documents/**: Folder containing documentation related to the project.
+- **Documents/**: Contains documents related to the project submission
-- **data/**: Folder containing the cleaned and processed data used for model training and testing.
+- **data/**: Contains cleaned and processed data used for model training and testing.
-- **model/**: Folder containing the saved DNN model.
+- **model/**: Contains the saved DNN model.
-- **raw_data/**: Folder containing the raw data extracted from Basketball-Reference.
+- **raw_data/**: Contains raw data extracted from Basketball-Reference.
 - **Data_Extraction.ipynb**: Jupyter notebook for extracting and cleaning data.
 - **EDA_Aadhil.ipynb**: Exploratory Data Analysis by Aadhil.
 - **EDA_Dylan.ipynb**: Exploratory Data Analysis by Dylan.